Daniel Davari: Grasshoppers

 On 29 May 2014, Davari signed a contract with Swiss Super League side Grasshopper Club Zürich, joining the club on 1 July after the 2014 FIFA World Cup.
 On 30 July, he made his Champions League debut against Lille.

 Arminia Bielefeld

 On 11 June 2015, Davari joined Arminia Bielefeld in the German 2.Bundesliga on a two-year deal.
 He made his debut on 8 May 2016 and kept a clean sheet in a match against Union Berlin.

 Davari kept a clean sheet on 17 March 2017 in a 2–0 win against Kaiserslautern to lift Arminia out of a direct relegation spot.

 MSV Duisburg

 He signed for MSV Duisburg for the 2017–18 season.

 Rot-Weiß Oberhausen

 On 26 January 2019, he moved to Rot-Weiß Oberhausen.

+On 17 May 2025, he played his last professionel match.

 International career

 On 21 January 2013, it was confirmed that Daniel Davari was invited to the Iran national team by manager Carlos Queiroz.
 Davari, who was born in Gießen, Germany to a Polish-German mother and an Iranian father, is eligible to play for Germany, Poland and Iran.
 However, Davari declined Iran's invitation for the Asian Cup qualifier against Lebanon as the date coincided with a crucial club match, stating that he would accept an invitation for Iran's next match.

 Davari made his debut for Team Melli against Thailand on 15 November, keeping a clean sheet in a 3–0 Asian Cup qualifier win.
 On 1 June 2014, Davari was called into Iran's 2014 FIFA World Cup squad by Carlos Queiroz.
 He was an unused substitute with Alireza Haghighi starting all three matches for Iran.